openstack-archive/fuel-specs/specs/7.0/role-as-a-plugin.rst

 * A new node role - TestRole - has to be exported.

-* The new role has to use custom volumes.
-Currently the base-os role allocates only one partition with minimum space (for OS installation ), and left space are kept as unallocated.
+* The new role has to be able use custom volumes.
+Currently the base-os role allocates only one partition with minimum space (for OS installation), and left space are kept as unallocated.
 The TestRole has to allocate an entire disk: min partition for os, and what is left for personal using.

 * The TestRole has to export deployment tasks which perform some simple actions (e.g. package installation or file creation).